 - You should request an Injunction Against Harassment if you do not have a relationship with the defendant that meets the requirements of an Order of Protection.

-A protective order becomes valid when it has been served, and it expires one year after the date of service.
+- An Injunction Against Harassment becomes valid when it has been served, and it expires one year after the date of service.
 If the order has not been served after one year, it automatically expires.

 The defendant has the right to contest the protective order at any time before it expires.
-If the defendant requests dismissal or modification of the protective order, the Court will set a hearing within 10 days.
+If the defendant requests dismissal or modification of the protective order, the Court will set a hearing within 5 to 10 days.
 You will receive notice of the hearing.
 If you fail to appear at the hearing, the protective order may be dismissed.